Young Native American Is Run Down By Truck Driver In Possible Racially Motivated Attack

 Ralston, who said Kramer was raised with his daughter and son-in-law since he was 4, said that the young man “died a hero.”

-The Gray’s Harbor Sheriff’s Office said on Monday that they are investigating the incident as a possible murder.
+The Gray’s Harbor Sheriff’s Office said on Monday that it's investigating the incident as a possible murder.

 “The witnesses there felt [the driver] was intentionally trying to run these subjects over,” Grays Harbor County Sheriff’s Lieutenant Brad Johansson said.
 “This was willful.”